Hellen-Kimani/python-p3-pytest/README.md

 an error on the first line.
 As this is an assertion, the error is easy enough to parse out: `interpolate_welcome()` doesn't interpolate the name we pass in!

-Let's use that assertion to drive the development of some working code:
+Let's use that assertion to drive the development of some working code:def

 ```console
 >>> def interpolate_welcome(name):